Read Why do business professionals choose ready-to-use KPIs? to find out the answers to these questions:

 BSC (Balanced Scorecard), in this sense has caught the fancy of several such needy ones.

 This tool relies on the quantitative approach studded into it which enables providing 'figures' to the operations involved in managing a newspaper house.
 In other words, by framing metrics/ indicators to reflect the progress in the process of newspaper management, it is possible to proceed accurately on the path.
 However, this job of selecting KPIs (Key Performance Indicators) that are really useful and 'make a difference' to the growth of a given newspaper house demands a detailed study of the area to be carried out.
 Once the dynamics and underlying principles have been understood as they are, putting down the factors in terms of metrics gets much easier.

+This is the actual scorecard with Newspaper Management Indicators and performance indicators.
 The performance indicators include: financial perspective, advertisements revenue from print mode, advertisements revenue from electronic mode, revenue from behind-the-wall news concept, pat (profit after tax), growth perspective, % increase in number of subscriptions, award winning instances, competitive position improvement, % drop in paper wastage, internal processes perspective, number of sections catered, number of times a specific publication is issued, number of disputes or defaming claims, if any, number of printing facilities across the country, employee and collaboration perspective, constructive:defensive culture ratio, % dip in labor turnover, number of strategic collaborations, number of journalists.

 How is this book different from 796 other book titles about KPIs on Amazon?

 "Before writing a single line, I formulated some guiding principles, one of them was: "If our clients ask, "How can I find a good KPI for..." - I want this book to provide a perfect answer."